 - Support to the implementation of inclusive gender equality plans

-REA has an extensive portfolio of projects funded under the Horizon 2020 Science with and for Society (SwafS) programme, supporting a critical mass of European universities, research centres and national authorities.
+REA has an extensive portfolio of projects funded under the Horizon 2020 Science and SwafS programme, supporting a critical mass of European universities, research centres and national authorities.
 These participating institutions became catalysts at ERA level for promoting the design and implementation of Gender Equality Plans, which now have become an eligibility criterion in Horizon Europe.
 Some examples of REA-managed projects that have successfully addressed gender aspects can be seen in the following:

-The UNISAFE project aims to produce better knowledge on gender-based violence (GBV) and sexual harassment in research performing organisations and translate it into operational tools and recommendations for higher education, research organisations and policymakers.
-To achieve this goal, it proposes to investigate the mechanisms of GBV over a three year time period – social determinants, antecedents and consequences – by developing a 7P model (covering prevalence, prevention, protection, prosecution, provision of services, partnerships and policy), that will be used to collect, analyse and synthesise qualitative and quantitative data.
+The UNISAFE project aims to produce better knowledge on gender-based violence (GBV) and sexual harassment in research performing organisations.
+The aim is to translate the generated understanding into operational tools and recommendations for higher education, research organisations and policymakers.
+To achieve this goal, the project proposes to investigate the mechanisms of GBV over a three year time period – social determinants, antecedents and consequences – by developing a 7P model (covering prevalence, prevention, protection, prosecution, provision of services, partnerships and policy), that will be used to collect, analyse and synthesise qualitative and quantitative data.
 These results will be translated into policy recommendations and a toolbox for universities and research organisations.

 The IMIRACLI project brings together leading climate and machine learning scientists across Europe with non-academic partners to educate a new generation of female climate data scientists.
 This Marie Skłodowska-Curie Innovative Training Network (ITN) funds 15 PhD students across Europe in developing machine learning solutions to deliver breakthroughs in climate research.
 This is done by tracing and quantifying the impact of aerosol-cloud interactions from the microscale to the large-scale in our climate.
 IMIRACLI is fully committed to gender equality and the advancement of women’s careers in science, visible in the Gender Action Plan that clearly sets out the aspiration and obligations of the entire consortium in ensuring gender equality throughout the project.